Doritos Crash Course: Downloadable content

 On January 2, 2013, the "City Lights" DLC was made available for $1.99 (USD).
 The pack contains fifteen levels spanning Las Vegas and London, along with the new versions of the levels set in Japan from the original game.

 Sequel

 On May 8, 2013, the sequel named Doritos Crash Course 2 was released for free on Xbox Live Arcade.
 Similar to the first game, avatars controlled by the players will participate in obstacle courses.
 Leaderboards allow competitions with friends online, where up to four players can in local multiplayer.
-The game brings our 4 new worlds (Amazon, Antarctic, Egypt, and Pirate Island) with five courses each.
+The game brings out 4 new worlds (Amazon, Antarctic, Egypt, and Pirate Island) with five courses each.
 Unlike in Doritos Crash Course, players must collect stars, which are used to unlock levels, buy power-ups and effects that change avatars' appearance in-game.

 On April 24, 2014, the game was removed from Xbox Live Arcade following an announcement of closure one week prior, on April 17.

+The game is still downloadable for free on the Xbox's Microsoft Store, through Xbox 360 backwards compatibility on Xbox One and newer.